 RICHARD CARTER: Growing up in Chambers County, Carter has spent most of his teaching and coaching career “at home,” serving as head boys’ basketball coach at Valley from 1975-99, and has been athletic director and head boys’ coach at Lanett since 2012.
 He began his coaching career at Bullock County in Union Springs where he was head football coach for three years (15-13).
 He also coached track.

-His overall basketball coaching record is 534-111 – including 301-62 at Valley and 125-20 at Lanett.
-He guided the Panthers to a 29-6 record and the Class 2A state championship in 2016 with a 73-48 win over St. Luke’s Episcopal in the finals.
-It was Carter’s first state title as head coach.
+His overall basketball coaching record is 652-220 – including 301-62 at Valley and 150-27 at Lanett.
+He guided the Panthers to a 29-6 record and the Class 2A state championship in 2016.
+Lanett finished 25-7 in 2017 and won its second straight 2A state crown.

 Dedicated to molding the character of the young men he coaches, Carter has also served as a pastor for the past 42 years and is very active in civic affairs in East Alabama.
 He has mentored 75 members of his faith to become ministers themselves and has coached six players who went on to play in the NFL or NBA during his coaching career.